calmm-js/partial.lenses/README.md

 const toPartial = transform => x => undefined === x ? x : transform(x)
 ```

-The use case for `normalize` is to make it easy to determine whether, after a
+The main use case for `normalize` is to make it easy to determine whether, after
-change, the data has actually changed.
-By keeping the data normalized, a simple
+a change, the data has actually changed.
+By keeping the data normalized, a
-`R.equals` comparison will do.
+simple `R.equals` comparison will do.

 #### L.prop(string)